HOUSING

 www.havenrecoveryhomes.com 314-930-9384

-Furnished houses with live-in housing managers, support meetings and resource assistance for treatment and employment connections in supportive alcohol-and drug-free environment.
-Call or visit website for more information and to apply.
+Furnished houses with live-in housing managers, support meetings and resource assistance for treatment and employment connections in supportive alcohol and drug-free environment.

 HILLJACK HOUSE